pitchmuc/aepp/docs/customerprofile.md

 Arguments:
 * policy_id : REQUIRED : id of the the policy id to be returned.

+#### getMergePolicyActiveOnEdge
+Returns the Merge Policy currently active on edge.

 #### createMergePolicy
 Create a Merge Policy.\
 Arguments: